bronteee/machine-learning-projects/mlprojects/project1/README.md

+# Dependencies
+The main packages used in this project include:

+    sklearn
+    pandas
+    numpy
+    matplotlib
+    pytest

+A full list of requirements can be found [here](https://github.com/bronteee/machine-learning-projects/blob/main/mlprojects/requirements.txt).

+# Setup and Running Executables

+To use `train_test_split_csv.py` in the utility module, run:

+    python3 train_test_split_csv.py [-h] csvfile split random_state

+To run tests in the project, use:

+    pytest <path/to/test_file_name_.py>

+The majority of this project is written in Jupyter Notebook, which can be run directly in the `.ipynb` file.

 # Introduction and Motivation
 As the world is still recovering from the shock of the COVID-19 pandemic, personal health and healthcare has consistently been at the center stage of attention as one of the most difficult problems to solve.